Shivamgpt812/Web-Dev-Mini-Projects/README.md

 - **Description**: Carousel Slider is a user interface component that displays a series of images or content in a rotating carousel format.
 - **Technologies Used**: HTML & CSS

+### 8. Light Mode and Dark Mode Toggle

+- **Description**: Light Mode and Dark Mode Toggle is a web application that allows users to switch between light and dark themes.
+- **Technologies Used**: HTML, CSS & JavaScript

 ## Installation

 To run any of these projects locally, follow these steps: